SciML/NeuralPDE.jl/docs/src/tutorials/integro_diff.md

-# Solving Integro Differential Equations with Physics-Informed Neural Networks (PINNs)
+# Solving Integro-Differential Equations with Physics-Informed Neural Networks (PINNs)

 The integral of function u(x),